Otuocha

 Founding and etymology

-Part of Otuocha land owned by one Ogbuevi Oche from Amukwa-Adegbe village, previously called Otu-Oche (referring to the "port" or shores of Oche), lies on the banks of Omambala river, where many other waterport and local wharf dwells.
+Part of the Otuocha land owned by Ogbuevi Oche from Amukwa-Adegbe village, previously referred to as Otu-Oche (referring to the "port" or shores of Oche), lies on the banks of Omambala river, where many other waterport and local wharf dwells.
 Though it was a small land, but expands due to the advanced trade immigration and transportation that took over the land.
 It extends to includes some parts of Aguarkor in the west and Offianwagbo in the East.
 It was later called "Otuocha", caused by the mispronunciation of its original name "Otuoche" by the early Europeans.
 Later years, it was believed that Oche's descendants brought Onyekome Idigo, the progenitor of the Idigo family to the land, and called them "nwadiana" or that the nephew to Oche's family brought his people into the land.
 Till date, Onyekome Idigo's descendants makes up the ruling royal family in Aguleri.

 The majority of the inhabitants of Otuocha land are Aguleri, Umuoba-Anam, and Umueri.
 Due to geographical balance, the Aguleri people dwell mostly in the northern part, while Umueri natives were dominants of the southern part of the town, and the people of Umuoba Anam settles on the central part.